 ” Do they lay eggs in the winter, ” I ask?

 ” They slow down, ” Stan says, ” they lay eggs four or five years. ”

 Stan takes a moment and judiciously answers, ” Leave the coop and the gate to the back yard open and hope they take a trip and forget how to get home. ”

 Chickens are eaten all over the world, but looking at them makes me uneasy.

-Why do I want to eat an animal that lives in a cage, pecks in the dirt for its food,and does bathroom business in their front yard?
+Why do I want to eat an animal that lives in a cage, pecks in the dirt for its food,and use their front yard as a bathroom?